coderasha/Rust-Programming-Practice/README.md

  **  Shadowing**
     variable shadowing occurs when a variable declared within a certain scope  has the same name as a variable declared in an outer scope.
    This outer variable is said to be shadowed by the inner variable, while the inner identifier is said to mask the outer identifier.

+**  Reference**
+   A reference to a variable can be used the same way as the actual variable.
+   Ex if variable is X then its reference is created as &X Let x =10 lwt xr= &x (reference to x)